Tor vs VPN vs Proxy: Which Should I Use To Secure My Internet?

 Which Solution Is Right For Me?

-In short, Tor is the best and only choice for accessing .onion websites or using ultra-layered proxy protection.
+When it comes to choosing Tor vs VPN vs Proxy, which one is best for internet security?
+Tor is the best and only choice for accessing .onion websites or using ultra-layered proxy protection.
 A standard proxy is a good choice for private browsing and bypassing geo-locks, while a VPN brings greater service at greater cost.
 If it’s still hard to choose which one is right for you, check out vpn.com.
 The VPN.com team is a group of experienced IT industry veterans.